codemann8/alttpr_codetracker_codemann8/README.md

   - Vanilla
   - Basic (Supertiles are shuffled within each dungeon)
   - Crossed (Supertiles are shuffled with all dungeons)
+- Overworld Shuffle
+  - OW Tile Swap "Mixed" (Overworld screens are randomly swapped with the other world)
+  - OW Layout (Overworld transitions are shuffled)
+  - Flute Shuffle (New flute spots are chosen)
+    - *\*This only disables the logic that uses flute to access areas*\*
+    - *\*A future version will provide a way to specify the new flute spots*\*
+  - Whirlpool Shuffle (Whirlpool connections are shuffled)
+    - *\*This only disables the logic that uses whirlpools to access areas*\*
 - Retro Mode (Shows Shops and also possible Take Any Caves)
 - Pool Mode
   - Shopsanity (Shop inventories are shuffled into the item pool)